Twitter Wall

 PE

 This year our PE days are Monday and Thursday.
 Please make sure that your child has their PE kit in school every day in case these days change or extra events are planned.
-We suggest that kit stays in school all week.
+We suggest that kit stays in school all term unless the kit has got wet or dirty.

 • Indoor PE: Children will need black shorts and a plain t-shirt in their house colour.
 Gym and Dance is done in bare feet.
 Children will need trainers or plimsolls for indoor games.